fbpx

 Bacterial infections

-Bacterial vaginosis (BV) causes itching, pain and may be accompanied by discharge and a fishy odour.
+Bacterial vaginosis (BV) causes itching, and pain and may be accompanied by discharge and a fishy odour.
 It is caused by an overgrowth of ‘bad’ bacteria in the vagina.
 It can be treated using antibiotics in either pill or cream form as prescribed by a doctor.
 Bacterial Vaginosis: Symptoms, Diagnosis And Treatment

 Sexually transmitted infections (STIs)